NeftalemMG/printf/README.md

-This directory holds the function printf constructed from scratch - written by Mustapha and Neftalem. :)
+This directory holds the function printf constructed from scratch. :)